smirfolio/tasks_prompts_chain/README.md

     # Define your prompts - specify which LLM to use for each prompt
     prompts = [
         {
-            "prompt": "Create a design concept for a luxury chocolate bar", "output_format": "TEXT",
+            "prompt": "Create a design concept for a luxury chocolate bar, if not inspired respond with this string %%cant_be_inspired%% so the chain prompt query will be stopped", "output_format": "TEXT",
             "output_placeholder": "design_concept",
-            "llm_id": "gpt"  # Use the GPT model for this prompt },
+            "llm_id": "gpt",  # Use the GPT model for this prompt "stop_placholder": "%%cant_be_inspired%%" # the stop placeholder string that will interrupt the prompt chain query
+        },
         {
             "prompt": "Based on this concept: {{design_concept}}, suggest a color palette",